Plant DetailShow Menu

 Tags:

-#houseplant#white flowers#shrub#purple flowers#deer resistant#lavender flowers#long bloom time#evergreen shrub#partial shade tolerant#problem for cats#problem for dogs#problem for horses#container plant#patio
+#houseplant#white flowers#shrub#purple flowers#deer resistant#lavender flowers#long bloom time#evergreen shrub#partial shade tolerant#problem for cats#problem for dogs#problem for children#problem for horses#contact dermatitis#container plant#poisonous if ingested#patio

 • Attributes: